AndrewAnnex/SpiceyPy/README.md

 # SpiceyPy

-The NAIF C SPICE Toolkit Wrapper for Python 3, written using ctypes.
+The now mostly complete NAIF C SPICE Toolkit Wrapper for Python 3, written using ctypes.

 *IMPORTANT*: I have no current affiliation with NASA, NAIF, or JPL.
 The code is provided "as is", use at your own risk.
 ### Introduction